Christos Simatos

 So far, the earliest Simatos portrait found was painted in 1923, and is of Sveva Caetani [1917–1994], a young Italian expatriate.
 As a young emerging portraitist, Simatos captured six-year-old Sveva holding her puppy.
 She was the daughter of an Italian nobleman who, in 1921, due to irreconcilable political differences with Italy’s fascist regime moved his family to a historic home in Vernon, British Columbia.
 Educated by governesses and tutors, Sveva developed into an accomplished artist, teacher, and, ultimately, a philanthropist, donating her artwork and estate to the City of Vernon.
 The Caetani Centre’s website noted that “in 1923, while the family was visiting Monte Carlo, an artist named Christos Simatos completed this drawing.
 While Sveva was first taught how to draw and paint by her governesses, Christos’ caricature of her may have contributed to piquing her interest in art, an interest which would later come to play a considerable role in Sveva’s life.”
 (Image courtesy The Vernon Museum and Archives, Photo No. 12685).

 After Simatos retired from his engagement as artist-in-residence on the Homeric, there is no record of any other portraitist picking up where he left off.
 His legacy, now being restored by Reiter, offers intriguing insights.
 The dearth of biographical information about the artist is mitigated by the story behind each portrait.
 This research begins with identifying the sitters.
 One piece of the puzzle is provided when faces are recognizable.
 Simatos helped with this identification by occasionally writing the sitter’s name on the verso.
 Reiter estimates that of all the portraits he has come across, only about half of them include a date and/or a location.
 Paris and Cannes appear most often.
-Many other locations were noted, including Monte Carlo, Monaco, the Ritz-Barcelona, Cap d’Antibes, Sanremo, the Madeira Islands, Portugal, Nice, Patiala City, India; and of course, the Homeric.
+Many other locations were noted, including Monte Carlo, Monaco, the Ritz-Barcelona, Cap d’Antibes, Sanremo, the Madeira Islands, Portugal, Nice, Patiala City, India, Beaulieu, England; and of course, the Homeric.
 Reiter remains in pursuit of all lost Simatos portraits.
 As more are revealed, a fuller picture of the life and work of this mysterious artist will emerge.
 Determined to memorialize Simatos’ legacy, Reiter has written an essay — “My Mother’s Portrait” — telling the ongoing story of his serendipitous discovery of the artist behind these portraits — a story that never ceases to inspire, motivate, and entertain him.

 The Maharaja of Patiala